diegozea/MIToS.jl/docs/src/MSA.md

 ## [Editing your MSA](@id Editing-your-MSA)

 MIToS offers functions to edit your MSA.
-Given that this functions modify the msa, their names end with a bang `!`, following the Julia convention.
-Some of these functions have an `annotate` keyword argument (in general it is `true` by default) to indicate if the modification should be recorded in the MSA/sequence annotations.
+Because these functions modify the msa, their names end with a bang `!`, following the Julia convention.
+Some of these functions have an `annotate` keyword argument (in general, it's `true` by default) to indicate if the modification should be recorded in the MSA/sequence annotations.

 One common task is to delete sequences or columns of the MSA.
 This could be done using the functions `filtersequences!` and `filtercolumns!`.
-This functions take the MSA or sequence (if it's possible) as first argument and a `BitVector` or `Vector{Bool}` mask as second argument.
+These functions take the MSA or sequence (if it's possible) as first argument and a `BitVector` or `Vector{Bool}` mask as second argument.
 It deletes all the sequences or columns where the mask is `false`.
-This functions are also defined for `Annotations`, this allows to automatically update (modify) the annotations (and therefore, sequence and column mappings) in the MSA.
+These functions are also defined for `Annotations`, this allows to automatically update (modify) the annotations (and therefore, sequence and column mappings) in the MSA.

 This two deleting operations are used in the second and third mutating functions of the following list:

 - `setreference!` : Sets one of the sequences as the first sequence of the MSA (query or reference sequence).